omgnetwork/omgnetwork.github.io/website/versioned_docs/version-1.0.0/welcome.md

 - Tutorials — browse code samples for integration purposes.
 - How-to Guides — install and manage infrastructure components of the OMG Network's products.
 - Concepts — learn about consensus and technical architecture of the OMG Network.
-- Appendix — explore frequently asked questions and glossary.
+- Resources — explore resources helpful during integration.
 - Migration Guides — read migration instructions, lessons, and breaking changes.